AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-In Connecticut, a whopping 110 out of 283 fatal motor vehicle crashes in 2021 involved speeding — a rate of nearly 40 percent.
-But speeding isn’t just dangerous; it’s also illegal and costly, both in terms of fines and increased car insurance rates.
+In Connecticut, 125 out of 322 fatal motor vehicle crashes in 2023 involved speeding — a rate of 39 percent.
+Speeding isn’t just dangerous; it’s also illegal and costly, both in terms of fines and increased car insurance rates.
 Given that Connecticut already has higher-than-average car insurance costs, getting car insurance as a high-risk driver is even more expensive.

 How Speeding Tickets Affect Insurance Rates for Drivers

-Connecticut car insurance premiums increase by an average of 25 percent after a driver gets a speeding ticket.
-However, your exact increase might range anywhere from 3 to 86 percent, and prices will differ based on your demographics, ZIP code, and the rest of your driving history.
-Compare rates from multiple car insurance companies to see which can give you the lowest auto insurance quote after you’ve been caught speeding.
+Connecticut car insurance premiums increase by an average of 20 percent after a driver gets a speeding ticket.
+However, your exact increase could fall above or below that, and prices will differ based on your demographics, ZIP code, and the rest of your driving history.
+Compare Connecticut rates from multiple companies to see which can give you the lowest auto insurance quote after you’ve been caught speeding.

 NOTE:

-While USAA has the lowest average prices by a long shot, keep in mind that its insurance is available only to military members, veterans, and their families.
+While USAA has the lowest average prices, keep in mind that its insurance is available only to military members, veterans, and their families.

 How to Lower the Cost of Car Insurance After a Speeding Ticket